 I don’t know about you, but most of my Momcations with friends usually involve a wine tasting of some sort.

 I’m not a huge wine drinker, but I appreciate why it’s so popular.

-My favorite type of wine are dessert wines because they are super sweet and usually have a bold, fruity flavor.
+My favorite type of wine is dessert wines because they are super sweet and usually have a bold, fruity flavor.

 We stopped by Wine Lab and they had one of the best ice wines I’ve ever tried!

 It’s the Kiona Ice Wine Chenin Blanc 2016 Red Mt, WA.
 The tasting notes say “candied pineapple, lemon curd, and honey” and it was so smooth!

 Small world, one of the servers actually went to Seattle University!

 Costa Mesa is known as the city of the arts.
 So, it’s fitting that they have lots of public art.

 They actually have a whole Art Walk set up where you can see 20 pieces of public art installations all within a few square blocks.

 Find out more about the Costa Mesa Art Walks here.